2002 New York Mets season

 The 2002 New York Mets season was the 41st regular season for the Mets.
-They went 75-86 and finished 5th in the NL East.
-They were managed by Bobby Valentine.
+Hoping to improve on their third place finish in the National League East the previous year, a 6–21 August sunk the team into below .500 for good and ultimately they finished 75–86 and finished fifth in the National League East.
+They were managed by Bobby Valentine in his seventh and ultimately final season.
 They played home games at Shea Stadium.